CommandPost/CommandPost-Website/index.md

 # Special Thanks

+- Chris's AMAZING supportive wife, Karen.
+- Daniel Daperis, Nicholas Colla and our entire team at [LateNite Films](https://latenitefilms.com).
-The CommandPost logo was designed by the very generous and talented [Sam Woodhall](https://twitter.com/SWDoctor).
+- The CommandPost logo was designed by the very generous and talented [Sam Woodhall](https://twitter.com/SWDoctor).

-The [CommandPost-App](https://github.com/CommandPost/CommandPost-App) is a fork of [Hammerspoon](http://www.hammerspoon.org).
+- The [CommandPost-App](https://github.com/CommandPost/CommandPost-App) is a fork of [Hammerspoon](http://www.hammerspoon.org).
 Thank you to [EVERYONE](https://github.com/Hammerspoon/hammerspoon/blob/master/CREDITS.md) in the [Hammerspoon Community](https://github.com/Hammerspoon/hammerspoon/issues) for all their help!

-MASSIVE thanks to [Aaron Magill](https://github.com/asmagill) and [Chris Jones](https://github.com/cmsj) for all their on-going [help and support](https://github.com/Hammerspoon/hammerspoon/issues) with Hammerspoon – they’re both truly awesome people.
+- [Aaron Magill](https://github.com/asmagill) and [Chris Jones](https://github.com/cmsj) for all their on-going [help and support](https://github.com/Hammerspoon/hammerspoon/issues) with Hammerspoon – they’re both truly awesome people.
 CommandPost wouldn't be remotely possible if it wasn't for their brains and constant help and support.
 Thank you, thank you.

-MASSIVE thanks to the INCREDIBLE Andrew Kramer at [Video Copilot](http://www.videocopilot.net/) for giving the world [FX Console](http://www.videocopilot.net/blog/2016/10/new-workflow-plug-in-fx-console-is-now-available/) for FREE – and also inspiring me to rip off his genius idea and include a “console” feature in CommandPost!
+- The INCREDIBLE Andrew Kramer at [Video Copilot](http://www.videocopilot.net/) for giving the world [FX Console](http://www.videocopilot.net/blog/2016/10/new-workflow-plug-in-fx-console-is-now-available/) for FREE – and also inspiring me to rip off his genius idea and include a “console” feature in CommandPost!

-MASSIVE thanks to Bill Cheeseman at [PFiddlesoft](http://pfiddlesoft.com/), for all his help with [UI Browser](http://pfiddlesoft.com/uibrowser/index.html) and his very generous GUI Scripting advice.
+- Bill Cheeseman at [PFiddlesoft](http://pfiddlesoft.com/), for all his help with [UI Browser](http://pfiddlesoft.com/uibrowser/index.html) and his very generous GUI Scripting advice.
 Thanks also to Andreas Verhoeven & Robbert Klarenbeek for the work they’ve done with [Touch Bar Demo App](https://github.com/bikkelbroeders/TouchBarDemoApp) - which [Aaron Magill](https://github.com/asmagill) very kindly [ported to Hammerspoon](https://github.com/asmagill/hammerspoon_asm/tree/master/touchbar).

-MASSIVE thanks to [Iain Anderson](http://funwithstuff.com) for all his beta testing and encouragement.
+- [Iain Anderson](http://funwithstuff.com) for all his beta testing and encouragement.

-MASSIVE thanks to the always amazing Karen Hocking, Daniel Daperis, [David Hocking](http://www.dphocking.com/), Nicholas Colla, [Alex Gollner](http://alex4d.com/), [Scott Simmons](http://www.scottsimmons.tv/), [Isaac J. Terronez](https://twitter.com/ijterronez), Tim Webb, Vigneswaran Rajkumar, Андрей Смирнов, Michael Matzdorff, Shahin Shokoui, Ilyas Akhmedov and everyone in the FCPX Editors InSync & FINAL CUT PRO X EDITORS Facebook Groups for all their ideas and advice!
+- [Alex Gollner](http://alex4d.com/), [Scott Simmons](http://www.scottsimmons.tv/), [Isaac J. Terronez](https://twitter.com/ijterronez), Tim Webb, Vigneswaran Rajkumar, Андрей Смирнов, Michael Matzdorff, Shahin Shokoui, Ilyas Akhmedov and everyone in the FCPX Editors InSync & FINAL CUT PRO X EDITORS Facebook Groups for all their ideas and advice!

-Thanks also to all our [awesome beta testers](https://www.facebook.com/groups/commandpost/)!
+- Thanks also to all our [awesome beta testers](https://www.facebook.com/groups/commandpost/)!